Dreamersoul/administrate-field-active_storage/README.md

 ```
 When set, this takes precedence over `index_preview_size` and `show_preview_size`.

+Setting this to `false` displays original images instead of variants.

+Defaults to `nil`.

 ### index_display_count

 Displays the number of attachments in the `index` action.